kwolk/met.a/README.md

-WHAT DOES THIS SCRIPT DO ?
+## **WHAT DOES THIS SCRIPT DO?**
-This script works as a desktop plug-in to allow for a single mouse click (holding the Command key on macOS) to download a visible image.
+This script works as a desktop plug-in that allows a single mouse click (while holding the Command key on macOS) to download a visible image from a webpage.
-It will pair it with an exported XMP file, populating the following IPTC fields with relevant image data from the website:
+It pairs the downloaded image with an exported XMP file, populating the following IPTC fields with relevant image data pulled from the website:

 | IPTC | data
 |----------|----------|